How many friends and family can I bring?

 Rather than raising money for cancer research, we can provide a break to people that need it the most.
 We want people to have a positive attitude, and we’ll do everything we can to make that happen.
-The time aboard is 2 hours, all the while keeping these three words in mind….
+The time aboard is up to you with a maximum time of 1.5 hours, for up to 6 passengers all the while keeping these three words in mind….
 Hope.
 Healing.
 You.

 "There's something about the serenity and calmness of the water that breaths life. "

 What is it about a cruise that benefits your recipients?

 We all know that being on the water is healthy in general.
 It's a time to escape the daily stresses associated with cancer treatments and enjoy a unique cruising experience with family and friends.
 We also know laughter is good too, and there will be plenty of that on board.
 We’re very confident our guests will laugh more in 2 hours than they have in the past five months.